acidhelm/kq_scene_scoring_server/INSTALL.md

 ```

 The user name and password that you set here are used to log in to KQ Scene
 Scoring.
-They do not have to be the same as your Challonge password.
+They do not have to be the same as your Challonge user name and password.

 # Running KQ Scene Scoring on Heroku